 Library description: Jacob’s Room to Choose: 2019 Reading Grade level 2.1, Interest Grade level K-3

-After Jacob and Sophie are prevented from using their school's bathrooms, their teacher helps her students write new rules about who can use which bathroom Amazon
+After Jacob and Sophie are prevented from using their school's bathrooms, their teacher helps her students write new rules about who can use which bathroom

 Call Me Max